attaryz/pkg-version/README.md

 1. To update an individual package, click the update icon next to it
 2. To update all packages, click the update icon in the view's title bar
 3. The extension will perform the update and show the results
+4. You can also right-click on any package in the tree view and select "Update Package"

+### Managing Packages via Context Menu

+1. Right-click on any package in the tree view to access the context menu
+2. Available options include:
+   * Update Package: Update the package to its latest version
+   * Remove Package: Remove the package from its parent manifest file
+   * View Package Info: Open a detailed information panel about the package
+3. Package info view includes:
+   * Package logo or icon (when available)
+   * Version information (current and latest)
+   * Description, license, and author
+   * Homepage and repository links
+   * Dependencies of the selected package
+   * Last published date and other metadata

 ### Security Vulnerability Scanning